 WANT TO TRY NORDVPN FOR 30 DAYS, RISK FREE?

 NordVPN is offering a fully-featured risk-free 30-day trial if you sign up at this page.
-You can use this highly-versatile, no-logs VPN without any restrictions for a month.
+You can use this highly versatile, no-logs VPN without any restrictions for a month.
 That's plenty of time to try out its torrenting-optimized servers and see what all the fuss is about!

-There are no hidden terms—just let support staff know within 30 days if you decide NordVPN isn't right for you and you'll receive a full refund.
+There are no hidden terms—just let support staff know within 30 days if you decide NordVPN isn't right for you, and you'll receive a full refund.
 Start your NordVPN trial here.

 Why use a VPN for torrenting?

-Torrenting became popular in the 1990s and early 2000s because it allows users to significantly reduce time spent downloading files.
+Torrenting became popular in the 1990s and early 2000s because it allows users to significantly reduce the time spent downloading files.
 File downloads are distributed across a large number of peers instead of sourced directly from a single server.
 Each file sharer (seed) offers part of the file to download, which ultimately increases how quickly the file is downloaded (leeched).